-As much as I liked this design I felt using the same stock drawing of the shuttle was a little cheap and didn't always work.
-I finally broke down and found the references to draw the shuttle's dorsal profile, which did the trick.
+As much as I liked this design I felt using the same stock drawing of the shuttle was a little cheap and didn't quite work.
+Drawing the shuttle's dorsal profile did the trick.

 STS-127 finalized design

-I remain very happy with this version of the patch.
-I'm almost hesitant to publish it here because, in doing so, the design could never be used on an official patch.
-But I have to let go sometime and, with the end of the shuttle program coming next year, there's just no room for this patch.
+I remain happy with this version of the patch.
+I was almost hesitant to publish it here because, in doing so, the design could never be used on an official patch, but, with the 2011 end of the shuttle program within sight of this article's publication, there just wasn't any room left for this patch.

-Finally in the NASA design mindset I tried one more patch for STS-127.
+Finally closer to a NASA design mindset, I tried one more patch for STS-127.
 It's something that never really resolved the way I'd pictured it in my head but it does provide a simpler alternative.
 The three rays in the background are a more pronounced representation of the astronaut symbol.

 STS-127, the other design

 The boxy shape that appears in all these patches -- as a three-dimensional drawing in the earlier patches and in outline in the last -- is the Japanese Experiment Module's Exposed Facility (JEM EF).
 I could never quite come up with a better way of representing the mission's payload, this erratic piece of ungainly hardware.
-I just had to begin thinking outside the box.
-This is why I praise Gagnon and Cartes' execution of reducing its complex structure to be represented by the JAXA star.
+I wasn't thinking outside the box.
+That's why I praise Gagnon and Cartes' execution of reducing its complex structure to be represented by the JAXA star.
 I nearly slapped myself on the forehead when I saw that.

-In the end I had fun working on these.
-I never had any intention of trying to send any of these into NASA for consideration so I didn't apply the same amount of effort as I would a real contribution.
+These what-ifs were fun to visualize.
+I never had any intention of trying to send them to NASA for consideration so I didn't apply the same amount of effort as I would a real contribution.
 They're a bit simple but that's to be expected.
-Once I got into a NASA design mindset it became easier to come up with more complex designs, some of which I'll eventually post here at later dates.
+Not all experiments need to be fully fleshed out and polished final products.